LCPLegal Context Protocol

 Structured JSON: The legalContext Key

-For structured JSON fields (e.g., ACP session metadata, A2A task metadata, UCP extensions), use a standard key — "legalContext" — with type and value fields:
+For structured JSON fields where the carrier admits a structured object (a session metadata map, a task metadata block, an extension object), use a standard key — "legalContext" — with type and value fields:

 {